-It’s the most popular Facebook feed plugin for WordPress and helps you seamlessly integrate your Facebook content with WordPress in a few clicks.
+It’s the best Facebook feed plugin for WordPress.
+Using it can help you seamlessly integrate your Facebook content with WordPress in a few clicks.

 - Easily manage and display multiple Facebook account feeds on a single website.

-- Display your feeds beautifully on mobile devices with the mobile-friendly design.
+- Display your feeds beautifully on mobile devices with the mobile-friendly design

 - Show Facebook reviews on your website to establish social proof and increase sales for your business.

 Even better, you can do all that without having to write a single line of code, making it super-easy for beginners to get started with.

 What’s more, the Facebook Feed Pro plugin will automatically connect to the Facebook API for you so you can start displaying your Facebook events on your site.